-Restrictive clause example: The findings that Major Broadway uncovered during his research caused him to change his thesis statement.
+Restrictive clause example: The findings that Major Broadway uncovered during her research caused her to change her thesis statement.

 Nonrestrictive clause example: Marine Corps University, which has three degree-granting programs, will confer master's degrees at the graduation ceremony in June.